geektoto/card-miniprogram/CONTRIBUTING.md

 ## Finding contributions to work on
-Looking at the existing issues is a great way
+Looking at the existing issues is a great way to find something to contribute on.
+As our projects, by default, use the default GitHub issue labels (enh